 Alternatives to being rescheduled are:

 - Designate someone to attend the hearing in your place by providing them with the proper required written authorization,

 - Submit your documentation in the form of an affidavit prior to your ARB scheduled hearing.
 The hearing will take place and all information submitted will be considered at the time of your ARB Hearing.

-If you no longer have an issue and want to withdraw your protest, please mail your request to the address located on your appraisal notice or email to email@example.com.
-Please provide your name, property address, Quick Ref ID, a daytime phone number, and indicate that you are withdrawing your protest.
+If you no longer have an issue and want to withdraw your protest, please mail your request to the address located on your appraisal notice.
+Please provide your name, property address, Quick Ref ID, daytime phone number, and indicate that you are withdrawing your protest.

 - Protesting Your Appraisal Notice – 2023 1 May 2023

 - What Is A Homestead Exemption 1 May 2023